cvonkleist/lolwut/README.markdown

 ### Session security

-The default Monk framework doesn't use a secret key for ensuring session data integrity.
-I think a lot of people don't realize how much of a security threat this is, so my framework creates a random key in `config/secret.txt` the first time the app is run.
+The default Monk skeleton doesn't use a secret key for ensuring session data integrity.
+I think a lot of people don't realize how much of a security threat this is, so my skeleton creates a random key in `config/secret.txt` the first time the app is run.

 ## Using lolwut